adamscharf/eatbetterlifestyle/docs/resources.md

 The book that got us started was "Engine 2 Diet".

 ## Documentaries

+### [Forks Over Knives][fok-film]

-1. Forks Over Knives – A GREAT overview of wfpb diet.
+A GREAT overview of wfpb diet.
 You could definitely start here and get a good foundation of knowledge.

+### [What the Health][what-the-health]

-2. What the Health – Follow up to Cowspiracy and investigates the influence of Meat/Dairy/Big Pharma companies over the health industry.
+Follow up to Cowspiracy and investigates the influence of Meat/Dairy/Big Pharma companies over the health industry.

+### [Cowspiracy][cowspiracy]

-3. Cowspiracy – Talks about the big players in Meat and Dairy and how much control they really have
+Talks about the big players in Meat and Dairy and how much control they really have

+### [PlantPureNation][plant-pure-nation]

+### [From The Ground Up][from-the-ground-up]

+Follows the story of a former college football player, Santino Panico, as he attempts to rediscover his fitness as a vegan by running in his first marathon.
+He meets with vegetarian and vegan elite competitors to better understand the link between food and sports.

+### Others

+* Food Choices
+* Fat, Sick, and Nearly Dead
+* Food Inc.
+* Vegucated
+* Food Matters

 ## Books

-### [Engine 2 Diet][engine-2-diet-book], _Rip Esselstyn_
+### [Engine 2 Diet][engine-2-diet-book]

+By _Rip Esselstyn_

-This is where I started.
+* This is where I started.
 Helped show me a wfpb diet can be viable solution for athletic men.
 Author is a world-renowned athlete.

-### [The China Study][china-study], _T.
+### [The China Study][china-study]

+By _T.
 Colin Campbell & Thomas M. Campbell II_

-Has a ton of proven data about the merits of a wfpb diet.
+* Has a ton of proven data about the merits of a wfpb diet.
 It goes disease by disease and talks about how a wfpb diet can prevent, stop, and even reverse each one.

-### [Prevent and Reverse Heart Disease][prevent-reverse-heart-disease], _Caldwell B. Esselstyn Jr._
+### [Prevent and Reverse Heart Disease][prevent-reverse-heart-disease]

+By _Caldwell B. Esselstyn Jr._

-The author of this book is a world-renowned cardiologist and has clinical data showing the effectiveness of switching to wfpb for people with very progressed cardiovascular disease.
+* The author of this book is a world-renowned cardiologist and has clinical data showing the effectiveness of switching to wfpb for people with very progressed cardiovascular disease.
 He is the father of the author of Engine 2 Diet.

-### [How Not to Die][how-not-to-die], _Michael Greger M.D._
+### [How Not to Die][how-not-to-die]

+By _Michael Greger M.D._

-In the middle of reading now.
+* In the middle of reading now.
 The author is the same doctor behind [NutritionFacts.org][nutritionfacts] and he goes through each disease killing Americans and talks about evidence based nutrition for how to minimize your risks.